ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 This step is the most important part of the template creation process.
 This blank template folder will contain all of your theme files and be the only folder you will upload to your server at any point in this project creation process.

-I often will use a “development” folder off of my desktop that I work in.
+I often will use a "development" folder off of my desktop that I work in.
 Make the folder easy to use.

-<p class="message">Create folder titled “Firstname_Lastname_Blank_Template”</p>
+<p class="message">Create folder titled "Firstname_Lastname_Blank_Template"</p>

 #### Step 2: Create an index.php and a style.css file

-This step of this template creation should be very simple to you, since it should look like something you’ve done plenty of times before.
-We aren’t even going to add a bit of PHP to the template until we already have it activated and running.
+This step of this template creation should be very simple to you, since it should look like something you've done plenty of times before.
+We aren't even going to add a bit of PHP to the template until we already have it activated and running.

 Open your text editor and create two files:

-<p class="message">Create file titled “index.php” and save it in your Blank Template folder</p>
+<p class="message">Create file titled "index.php" and save it in your Blank Template folder</p>
-<p class="message">Create file titled “style.css” and save it in your Blank Template folder</p>
+<p class="message">Create file titled "style.css" and save it in your Blank Template folder</p>

 #### Step 3: Populate your index.php file

-Let’s remember something we already learned: PHP is merely a means to generate content to go inside of HTML.
+Let's remember something we already learned: PHP is merely a means to generate content to go inside of HTML.
 This means that PHP will work seamlessly with HTML already and any PHP file can have HTML, CSS, JavaScript, and any other language that a browser will parse.
 The only thing a PHP file cares about is the code inside of the <?php … ?> brackets.
-For this reason, we aren’t going to write a bit of PHP in the index.php file and that’s okay - because the server will see that there is no PHP in the file and just return the HTML we write to the browser.
+For this reason, we aren't going to write a bit of PHP in the index.php file and that's okay - because the server will see that there is no PHP in the file and just return the HTML we write to the browser.

 You may recognize this next bit of code we are going to add to the index.php file: